 The Capital Reserve Fund accounts for the remaining debt service property taxes following final payment of the District's general obligation debt during the year ended December 31, 2012.
 These funds were set aside for the use of facility maintenance and reinvestment.
 2023 was the first year that planned capital expenses were warranted outside of the General Fund.
-See the supplementary information section for the 2023 Capital Reserve Fund Budgetary Comparison Schedule.
-In 2024 the District intends to replenish these funds and retain this reserve for future facility maintenance and reinvestment.
+In 2024 the District board approved the dissolution of the Capital Reserve Fund and the remaining balance was transferred to the General Fund.